daExile/advent-of-code/2017/README.md

     .map { line -> line.split(": ").map { it.toInt() } }
     .map { SecurityScanner(it[0], it[1]) }
 ```
-I added this after getting the answers for the first time, though, because parsing input in a loop turned out to bee bad idea, surprise, surprise.
+I added this after getting the answers for the first time, though, because parsing input in a loop turned out to be bad idea, surprise, surprise.
 Anyway!
 Part 1, basically, asks to find which scanners would spot us if we'd move out immediately, and answer with sum of those scanners' `depth * range`.
 As scanners take `period = 2 * (range - 1)` steps to do a full rotation, we can take `depth mod period` and compare to `0` to see if we'll be spotted.
 ```kotlin
 var severity = 0
 for (layer in firewall) {